about

 Depending upon the client’s needs and wishes, we work in a variety of ways and happily collaborate with other professionals.
 Whether a small guest cottage or palatial new home, each project is unique and represents a fulfillment of the client’s vision.
 All in all, commissioning a new building or residence is an exciting experience which the firm strives to make straightforward, engaging, and stimulating.

-Larry Boerder, Principal
+Larry Boerder, aia, founder

 Larry Boerder is a fourth generation architect.
 He grew up in Dallas, where as a boy he would spend hours at his father’s drafting table learning to use the tools of the trade such as protractors and T-squares.
 When he was 16, under his father’s supervision, he designed his first house.
 In 1976 Boerder graduated summa cum laude from the University of Texas and won the AIA School Medal.
 Qualifying as an Architect in 1979 and establishing his practice Larry E. Boerder Architects in 1988, Boerder has led the way in reestablishing Classical Revival architecture in Dallas and beyond.
 Boerder has been widely published, on a local, regional and national level and LEBA has been the recipient of four ICAA John Staub awards.

-Natalie Boerder, communication and accounts
+Natalie Boerder, Principal

 Growing up in a household dominated by architecture, Natalie had an interest in the visual and applied arts from a young age.
 Studying Art/ Architectural History and Medieval Studies at SMU, followed by a MA in Art and Architectural History from the Courtauld Institute in London and finally studying for a PhD in Medieval Art and Architecture at the University of St Andrews, Natalie now represents the next generation of LEBA.
 With a keen eye developed from nearly a decade living and studying art/ architecture in Europe, Natalie not only advises on architectural designs but also takes the lead in managing client relationships.